inferno/workbench/README.md

 	workbench init --js jquery json

-The list of libraries available:
+List of libraries available:

 	workbench js

 ## normalize.css

-You may add awesome [normalize.css](https://github.com/jonathantneal/normalize.css) to project.
+You can add awesome [normalize.css](https://github.com/jonathantneal/normalize.css) to project.
 Just use `--normalize` or `--no-normalize` in options.
 This feature is **enabled** by default.

 	workbench init --normalize